AgonyOfCoding/Nikke-Tracker/README.md

 # NIT - NIKKE Investment Tracker

-This is a React app for keeping track of NIKKE investent like skill levels and Overload lines.
+This is a React app for keeping track of Nikke investents like skill levels and overload lines.

 ## Changelog